deswils/FED-funds-rate-unemployment-rate/README.md

 ![Impulse Response Function](plots/irf.png)

-A two-variable VAR(14) model was estimated — lag order 14 was selected objectively using the Akaike Information Criterion (AIC) via `VARselect`.
+A two-variable VAR(14) model was estimated.
+Lag order 14 was selected objectively using the Akaike Information Criterion (AIC) via `VARselect`.
 The IRF traces the response of unemployment to a one standard deviation shock in the fed rate over 48 months.
 The **solid black line** is the point estimate of the response at each horizon.
-The **dashed red lines** are the upper and lower bounds of a 95% bootstrapped confidence interval — when the band straddles the **horizontal line at zero**, the effect is not statistically distinguishable from zero at that horizon.
+The **dashed red lines** are the upper and lower bounds of a 95% bootstrapped confidence interval.
+When the band straddles the **horizontal line at zero**, the effect is not statistically distinguishable from zero at that horizon.

 The IRF shows an initial negative response through roughly month 25 before turning positive, reaching approximately +0.10 by month 48.
 The confidence band crosses zero throughout, meaning no individual horizon produces a statistically clean effect.
-The initial dip likely reflects an endogeneity problem — the Fed historically raises rates during periods of economic strength when unemployment is already low, so the data conflates the Fed's reaction to conditions with the downstream effect of its actions.
+The initial dip likely reflects an endogeneity problem.
+The Fed historically raises rates during periods of economic strength when unemployment is already low, so the data conflates the Fed's reaction to conditions with the downstream effect of its actions.

 ---